Can I use or share your resources at my organization?

 My school/community just experienced a traumatic event.
 What resources do you have that offer support or next steps?

 We are deeply sorry for what you are experiencing.
 We would like to offer our Returning to School After a Crisis Guide, which provides information about responses to trauma, warning signs that a student is in distress, and tips for talking and working with students as they return to campus.
 Additionally, we have a Crisis Navigation page that provides resources by topic and audience type.
-We are currently working on building this out to offer more resources for those in need of them.

 I just stumbled upon your website.
 I am interested in school safety; do I have to be associated with the STOP Program to participate in your trainings or use your resources?